Edge Delta Google SecOps Destination

 How it works:

-1. Normal operation: Data flows directly to the destination (for error and backpressure modes) or through the buffer (for always mode)
+1. Normal operation: Data flows directly to the destination (for error and backpressure modes) or through the disk buffer (for always mode)

 4. Completion: Buffer clears and normal operation resumes